Buildstarted/buildstarted.com/_posts/2010-08-03-building-a-photo-uploading-website.md

 db.SaveChanges();
 </code></pre>

-<h3>Grabbing a photo and updating it</h3>
+###Grabbing a photo and updating it

-<p>Here we can take a single photo modify it's title and save the changes to the Entity Framework db.</p>
+Here we can take a single photo modify it's title and save the changes to the Entity Framework db.

 <pre><code>
 DataContext db = new DataContext();